Tsilkow/chess/README.md

 # Chess
-An exercise to wirte a working chess interface
+An exercise to write a working chess interface

 ## SFML is required to run